Thirdhand Smoke Harms People Even After Smoking Stops

 Thirdhand smoke consists of the tobacco residue from cigarettes, cigars, and other tobacco products that is left behind after smoking and builds up on surfaces and furnishings.
 Tobacco smoke is composed of numerous types of gasses and particulate matter, including carcinogens and heavy metals, like arsenic, lead, and cyanide.
 Sticky, highly toxic particulates, like nicotine, can cling to walls and ceilings.
 Gases can be absorbed into dust in a room, carpets, draperies, and other fabrics or upholsteries.
 A 2002 study found that these toxic brews can then re-emit back into the air and recombine to form harmful compounds that remain at high levels long after smoking has stopped occurring.

 Since 2002, further studies have contributed to the growing body of evidence that this lingering tobacco residue has significant health risks.
 Children and hospitality industry workers are especially at risk for considerable exposure.
-Studies of special note include:
+Studies of special note and resources include:

 - A study published in February 2010 found that thirdhand smoke causes the formation of carcinogens.
 The nicotine in tobacco smoke reacts with nitrous acid – a common component of indoor air – to form the hazardous carcinogens.
 Nicotine remains on surfaces for days and weeks, so the carcinogens continue to be created over time, which are then inhaled, absorbed or ingested.